 Intimidated and curious, you bend over even further until your face is hovering just above his surface.
 You strain to see through the thrashing waves, droplets getting getting in your eyes and making you blink.
 Is some object hidden there?
 Your strain to peer within.
 “I don’t see anything,” you say.

 “What do you see?”
 The puddle asks impatiently.

 “All I see are rain drops splashing into to you.”

 “Where is your umbrella?”

-“My god!
+You stiffen.
+Standing erect, you look about.
+Where is it?
+Nauseated now, you turn around to search behind you and in every direction.“My god!
 Where is my umbrella!?”
-You stand erect, looking about quickly, and turn around to search behind you and in every direction.
-Shading your eyes.
-“I don't even remember bringing it with me!”
+Shading your eyes against the rain, you shout, “I don't even remember bringing it with me!”

-“That’s not fair,” complaining, you stamp your feet.
+“That’s not fair,” You turn to face him.
+Feeling childish, you have to stop yourself from stamping your feet.
 “You’re just fucking with me.”

 “I am not!”
-The rain stops and the puddle grows still.
+The puddle grows still.
 “In this, your—our—story, I make your umbrella disappear!”

 “But how is that possible?”
 You ask.